rsanchezgarc/micrograph_cleaner_em/README.md

     Obtains a contamination mask for a given inputMic

     :param inputMic (np.array shape HxW): the micrograph to clean
+    :param outputPrecision: the type of the floating point number desired as input.
+Default float32
     :return: mask (np.array shape HxW): a mask that ranges from 0. to 1. ->
                    0. meaning clean area and 1. contaminated area.
 ```